mne-tools/mne-python/doc/install/contributing.rst

 number.
 Mind the Oxford comma in the case of multiple contributors.

 Sometimes, changes that shall appear as a single changelog entry are spread out across multiple PRs.
-In this case, simply name all relevant PRs, separated by
+In this case, name all relevant PRs, separated by
 commas:

 .. code-block:: rst